 The Star Wars universe is vast and there are many races and planets.
 Knowing this, we can’t deny the existence of other ways of fighting that don’t fall under Jedi or Sith styles.

-There are 10 known hybrid or unorthodox fighting styles, and 5 weapon-centered fighting types.
-However, weapon-centered styles do not always utilize lightsabers.
+There are 10 known hybrid or unorthodox fighting styles, and 5 saber-centered fighting types.

 List of Lightsaber Forms